7 Questions You Need to Ask When Building a Winning Lottery Syndicate

 This way of playing is called a lottery syndicate.
 A syndicate is a group of people pooling their money to purchase lottery tickets.
 Each big win is distributed easily.

 It is a proven fact your chances of winning are higher when you play with a lottery syndicate.

 I will tell you the basics of building or using a lottery syndicate along with questions to ask when making a lottery syndicate that is sure to win!

 What’s My Lottery Syndicate Plan?

 Before attempting to invite players to your syndicate, you should have a developed plan in mind.
 This plan of action entices others to join much more than a vague invitation of, “hey, do you want to play the lottery together?”

 Think about the details of the syndicate, such as what game you will focus on, how often you will play, and how many players will be allowed.
-It’s essential to strike a balance between the number of players and the amount of winnings—if you have too few players, it is much harder to win, but too many players can spread a jackpot too thin.
+It’s essential to strike a balance between the number of players and the number of winnings—if you have too few players, it is much harder to win, but too many players can spread a jackpot too thin.
 Deciding on the right game is important as well—the huge jackpots are much harder to win, but you want to go for a prize large enough that, if won, it would positively alter the players’ lives.
 That is what makes all the hard work worth it!

 Who Should Join My Lottery Syndicate?